Come and meet the team. Westland Countryside Stewards have four trustees and a number of core teams members and volunteers.

 He has been a trustee for the charity from its inception.
 Playing a pivotal role, he ensured the Bude water vole re-introduction project was properly funded and managed.

 Kelly has lived most of her life in North Cornwall.
 By becoming a Trustee she is fulfilling her ambitions in learning and being actively involved in local conservation projects.
-As a mother to two young children, she understands the importance of protecting and supporting our local habitats for future generations to both enjoy and learn from.
+As a mother, she understands the importance of protecting and supporting our local habitats for future generations to both enjoy and learn from.

 With over 10 years of experience with horses, Kelly is currently involved with rehoming ponies onto the Kilkhampton commons.